zl2860/Autism-proj/README.md

 # Autism-proj

-A project for evaluating excessive comorbidity conditions of ASD inpatients as well as cluster analysis for the inpatients.
+A project for evaluating excessive comorbidity conditions of ASD inpatients as well as cluster analysis for the inpatients.( Columbia University)